Nashwaak River: Salmon

+Atlantic salmon were plentiful in the Nashwaak River in the 19th century, but salmon populations in the entire Saint John River Basin plummeted through the 20th century.
+This has been attributed to a combination of habitat destruction by lumbering, mining and agriculture, overfishing, damming of rivers and aquaculture.
+Many of the factors apply in the Nashwaak basin.
+In the Nashwaak river, salmon counts declined from around 2,000 in the 1970s, to a few dozen in the 2010s.
+Salmon fishing has been banned since 1998.
+The Campbell Creek dam in Marysville was removed in 2021, in an attempt to increase viable spawning habitat.

-Aquaculture practices from upstream in the Saint John river have caused a dramatic drop in the salmon population of the Nashwaak river.
-In the past, the river was known for its abundance of salmon but in recent years this number has decreased due to farming in various locations along the Saint John and in the Bay of Fundy.
+Aquaculture practices from upstream in the Saint John River have caused a dramatic drop in the salmon population of the Nashwaak river.
+In the past, the river was known for its abundance of salmon but fish numbers have decreased due to farming in various locations along the Saint John and in the Bay of Fundy.
 Fish raised in these hatcheries do not tend to migrate along their natural predecessors' routes up the Nashwaak as they once did due to the removal of a biological memory system developed over the ages to ensure their survival and propagation.
 Modern dams and netting practices prevent the fish from returning to previously established spawning routes.
-Over time this practice has altered the memory of the species and therefore diminished the number previously documented in the Naswaak river system.
+Over time this practice has altered the memory of the species and therefore diminished the number previously documented in the Nashwaak river system.

-This process has been documented as being problematic in other locations around the world; as Ellen Wohl points out, "Similar attempts either to provide fish passage around a dam or to breed fish in a hatchery have been disimal failures for salmon and other species in the United States."
+This process has been documented as being problematic in other locations around the world; as Ellen Wohl points out, "Similar attempts either to provide fish passage around a dam or to breed fish in a hatchery have been dismal failures for salmon and other species in the United States."